Project-Universe/friendly-disco/README.md

 # friendly-disco
 ## A Minecraft Mod combining lots of the popular mods into a sort of mega mod.
+## You can join our discord server at [https://discord.gg/7GY6VPvuGj](https://discord.gg/7GY6VPvuGj)

 ### _Awaiting dev.
 Contact if interested._